Company

 Asha Rostamianfar

-Vice President and Head of Software and Data Engineering
+Vice President and Head of Engineering

 Brian O'Callaghan, M.B.A.